GenericMappingTools/gmt/branches/nodup/doc/rst/source/gmt.conf.rst

 .. _GMT_HISTORY:

 **GMT_HISTORY**
-    Passes the history of past common command options via the hidden .gmtcommands file.
+    Passes the history of past common command options via the gmt.history file.
 The different values for this setting are:
-    **true**, **readonly**, **false**, to either read and write to the .gmtcommands file, only read, or not use the file at all [true].
+    **true**, **readonly**, **false**, to either read and write to the gmt.history file, only read, or not use the file at all [true].

 .. _GMT_INTERPOLANT: